Higher U(1)-gerbe connections in geometric prequantization: Motivation

-A central theme in higher geometry is that transgression (in general) loses information and that it is better to study the higher geometric pre-images before transgression.
-An archetypical example of this phenomenon that has motivated many developments that we are building on are \emph{string structures} on a space and their transgression to some kind of spin structures on loop space.
-(A review and careful analysis of this case is in \cite{Waldorf12}.)
-This alone suggests that when faced with a prequantum bundle that is the transgression of a higher bundle, one should look for some kind of prequantization of that higher bundle and hence \emph{de-transgress} the traditional prequantum structure to higher cohomology/higher geometry.
-For the geomeric quantization of loop groups by the orbit method \cite{Kirillov, Segal} this was suggested twenty years ago in \cite[p.\ 249]{BrylinskiLoop}: ``The main open question seems to be to obtain the representation theory of $\hat LG$ from the canonical sheaf of groupoids on $G$... we ask whether some quantization method exists based on the sheaf of groupoids''.
-Here \emph{sheaf of groupoids} means \emph{stack of groupoids}, and although there has been progress, see our discussion in \ref{ExtendedWZW} below, the question remains open. {The above question was also a motivation behind the refinement of multisymplectic geometry to homotopy theory developed in \cite{Rogers}.
-This led to a higher Bohr-Sommerfeld-like geometric quantization procedure for manifolds equipped with closed integral 3-forms \cite[Chap.\ 7]{RogersThesis}.
-This procedure includes not just higher prequantization, but higher notions of real polarizations, (i.e.\ \emph{2-polarizations}) as well as quantum 2-states.
-The output is a certain kind of linear category, which, for example, is the representation category of a Lie group.
-However, many aspects introduced in this previous work need further development, some of which is given by the results we present here. }
+A motivation behind the study of higher geometry is that transgression in general loses information, so that it is better to study the higher geometric pre-images before transgression.
+An archetypical example of this phenomenon, that has motivated many of the developments we are building on, is the relationship between \emph{string structures} on a space $X$ and their transgression to spin structures on the loop space $LX$.
+A review and careful analysis of this case is in \cite{Waldorf12}.
+This example suggests that when faced with a prequantum bundle that is the transgression of a higher bundle, one should de-transgress the traditional prequantum structure to a higher prequantum structure.